sissykosm/sissykosm.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a final-year PhD student in Computer Science & Machine Learning at the [Dascim Group](http://www.lix.polytechnique.fr/dascim/), based at École Polytechnique, Institut Polytechnique de Paris, in France.
+I am a final-year PhD student in Computer Science & Machine Learning at the [Dascim Group](http://www.lix.polytechnique.fr/dascim/), based at [École Polytechnique, Institut Polytechnique de Paris](https://www.polytechnique.edu/), in France.
 I work under the supervision of Prof. Michalis Vazirgiannis, focusing on robust deep learning methods for time series data and dynamical systems.
-Before this, I obtained a 5-year integrated diploma (MEng equivalent) in Electrical and Computer Engineering from National Technical University of Athens (NTUA), Greece.
+My PhD is partially funded by the IP Paris “PhD theses in Artificial Intelligence” (IA IPP 2020) ANR programme.
+Before this, I obtained a 5-year integrated diploma (MEng equivalent) in Electrical and Computer Engineering from [National Technical University of Athens (NTUA)](https://www.ece.ntua.gr/en), Greece.
 I am passionate about the efficient and scalable application of deep learning to solving real-world problems, involving complex and dynamically evolving data.

 News
 ======